 The Lead-Safe Toolkit for Home-Based Child Care is a work in progress.
 We’ll add more resources over the coming months, including policies and worksheets for lead in soil, lead in paint, and lead in consumer products.
 Additionally, we will conduct webinars to acquaint providers with the toolkit and provide technical assistance to answer provider questions about how to best adopt lead prevention policies.
 We will post testimonies from home-based child care providers, sharing their experiences as they work to protect the children in their care and their own families from lead hazards.

-The Lead-Safe Toolkit for Home-Based Child Care contents include:
+The Lead-Safe Toolkit for Home-Based Child Care and Lead-Safe Toolkit for Center-Based Child Care contents include:

-COMING SOON: Peer-reviewed articles, webinars/videos, press releases, and blog posts.
+COMING SOON: Peer-reviewed articles, additional webinars and videos, press releases, and blog posts.